Entrance Exams for Trafford’s Grammar Schools in 2014

 Alternatives to ‘nice’: http://www.saintambrosebarlow.wigan.sch.uk/Fun_and_games/nicewords.htm.

 Each year we find there are particular topics which confuse, perplex and puzzle our Entrance Exam candidates, so here is an alphabetical list of the main offenders, with a useful link for each one.
-We have found the best websites with the clearest explanations and fun learning games where appropriate.
+We have found the best websites with the clearest explanations and learning games where appropriate.
+Don’t imagine that games, quizzes or interactive activities are not effective ways to learn: they keep children motivated and encourage them to practise.
+They are a useful bolt-on to your child’s studies. ^ back to top

 Some more basic practice